SirMallard/Iris/README.md

 - [] Gamepad and Touch behavior dont work
 - [] Window Scrollbar state resets, Window has no state of it
 - [X] Window position and size dont reflect realtime coordinates when moving / resizing
+- [] State syntax is unintuitive, could be simplified or possibly borrowed from another library?
 * = Cannot be fixed or would be problematic to fix